 Babbalucci's sister restaurant with mouth-watering pizzas and more.

 1274 Amsterdam Ave and W 123rd St

 Fresh pastas and affordable wines on a small wraparound deck.

 125 La Salle St between Broadway and Claremont Ave

-Reliable Italian trattoria with a sky-blue tiered deck on a residential street.
+Warm Italian trattoria with a sky-blue tiered deck on a residential street off Broadway.

 3155 Broadway between La Salle St and Tiemann Pl

 Fresh smoothies, sandwiches, and cocktails with a twist.

 Twenty-plus varieties of ramen, plus soul-warming Japanese rice bowls.